Executive Training on Sustainable Investments in Agriculture

 When and how will the training be delivered?

-While the Executive Training is usually held in-person at Columbia University, the 2021 program will be held online.
+While the Executive Training has in the past been hosted in-person at Columbia University, the 2022 program will be held online.

 The virtual training will include asynchronous and synchronous learning and peer-to-peer sharing components:

 - Short and interactive live training sessions will take place each business day from May 3-13.
 These sessions will be dedicated to engagement with course lecturers and practitioners, and to peer-to-peer sharing.
 A detailed schedule of live sessions will be shared with participants in early 2022.

 - Background materials for each training topic, including video presentations and readings, will be shared with participants through a dedicated course platform and available for review by participants in advance of the live sessions.